 For more information visit:

-American Immigration Council: Violence Against Women Act (VAWA) Provides Protections for Immigrant Women and Victims of Crime Face Sheet
+- American Immigration Council: Violence Against Women Act (VAWA) Provides Protections for Immigrant Women and Victims of Crime Fact Sheet

 As you’re thinking about reporting sexual violence, it is important to know the following about confidentiality: